How to Build an Owl House

 Just like in real estate and retail, it’s all about location.
 Knowing where to place an owl house improves the odds of success.
 Unlike birds who gather materials to build nests, owls seek hollowed-out places in trees or high crevices in buildings for shelter.
 Although there is no guarantee, with a little extra planning (and a lot of patience), you may find an owl family taking up residence in your sturdy, well-crafted owl house.
 When you see owl pellets (regurgitated skeletal remains of devoured rodents) and owl droppings near the owl house, you probably have occupancy.

-• Hang the owl house where there is mid-day shade.
-Direct sun for extended periods pose a risk for owlets.
+- Hang the owl house where there is mid-day shade.
+Direct sun for extended periods poses a risk for owlets.
 Face the entry opening away from prevailing winds and direct afternoon sunlight.
-Most experts recommend facing the opening northeast, southeast or east.
+Most experts recommend facing the opening northeast, southeast, or east.

-• About once per year, between breeding seasons, the owl house will need to be cleared.
+- About once per year, between breeding seasons, the owl house will need to be cleared.
 Empty debris and add a fresh layer of mulch for a new season.
-(Gloves and dust mask are recommended for this step.)
+(Gloves and dust masks are recommended for this step.)

 Build the Best Owl House with Expert Help